Our vision on cities

 - This makes it possible to achieve social relations on an ultra-dense scale.

-- It is the many creative ideas and information flows that drive the underlying productivity benefits of cities.
+- It is the many creative ideas and information flows that drive the underlying scale and productivity benefits of cities.

 Time for a new kind of mobility